Save money while you update your home's outdoor appearance by putting your dollars to work on high-impact projects.

 Whether placed on your front door or beside it, a wreath is a simple way to personalize your entry.
 This living monogram wreath was created using spray-painted cedar boards and chicken wire and was filled with peat moss and succulents.

-One of the least-expensive improvements you can make to improve curb appeal requires two simple steps: First, apply a weed-and-feed treatment to ensure the grass has the soil nutrients it needs and doesn't have to compete with weeds.
-Second, sharpen your lawn mower blade regularly and cut the grass at or near the mower's tallest setting; cutting it too stresses grass.
+One of the least-expensive improvements you can make to improve curb appeal requires two simple steps: First, apply a weed-and-feed treatment to your lawn to ensure the grass has the soil nutrients it needs and doesn't have to compete with weeds.
+Second, sharpen your lawn mower blade regularly and cut the grass at or near the mower's tallest setting.

 If you're lucky enough to have a sizable front porch, use it to create a simple but inviting outdoor room.
-Group a comfortable bench and chairs to create a conversation nook.
-Keep the porch clutter free and open to cozy gatherings.
+Add a comfortable bench or chairs to create a conversation nook.
+Keep the porch clutter free and open for cozy gatherings.

 Use an arbor or trellis to give form to your yard and complement your plantings.

-Install brick edging and/or apply a colorful concrete stain to the surface to add character to a plain concrete walkway.
+Install brick edging or apply a colorful concrete stain to the surface to add character to a plain concrete walkway.